MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 ### Connecting to Google BigQuery in Power BI Desktop

-There are a few limits and considerations to keep in mind when using the Google BigQuery connector with Power BI:
+There are a few limits and considerations to keep in mind when using the Google BigQuery connector with Power BI.

+#### Connector availability

-* The Google BigQuery connector is available in Power BI Desktop and in the Power BI service.
+The Google BigQuery connector is available in Power BI Desktop and in the Power BI service.
 In the Power BI service, the connector can be accessed using the Cloud-to-Cloud connection from Power BI to Google BigQuery.

-* You can use Power BI with the Google BigQuery **Billing Project**.
-By default, Power BI uses the first project from the list returned for the user.
-To customize the behavior of the Billing Project when using it with Power BI, specify the following option in the underlying M in the Source step, which can be customized using the Power Query editor in Power BI Desktop:
+#### "Access Denied" error

+When you try to connect to Google BigQuery from Power BI Desktop, you might get the following error message:

+`Datasource.Error: ODBC: ERROR [HY000][Microsoft][BigQuery] (100) Error interacting with REST API: Access Denied: Project <project name>: The user <user name> bigquery.jobs.create permissions in project <project name>.`

+In this case, you might need to enter a Billing Project ID in the **Billing Project** advanced option in the Power Query **Connection settings**.

+In addition, if you also create a report in Power BI service using a gateway, you might still get this error.
+In this case, you must manually include the Billing Project ID in the M code for the connection using the Power Query editor or the Power Query formula bar.
+For example:

 `Source = GoogleBigQuery.Database([BillingProject="Include-Billing-Project-Id-Here"])`

 ### Nested fields